orchestratix/orchestrator-linklist/README.md

 # About

-This list contains usefull :link: links for the [VMware vRealize Orchestrator (vRO)](https://www.vmware.com/products/vrealize-orchestrator.html).
+This list contains usefull links for the [VMware vRealize Orchestrator (vRO)](https://www.vmware.com/products/vrealize-orchestrator.html).
 There are many useful resources distributed at different places.
-This list should help to find certain documents faster and explore new areas.
+This list should help to find specific  documents faster and explore new pages/projects.

-Feel free to make pull requests to correct or extend the list.
+Feel free to contribute and make pull requests to correct or extend the list.

 ## Contents